Advice for employers

 Mandatory holiday

 Introducing an emphasis on working well during contracted hours, rather than putting in extra time after hours is another way to encourage work/life balance.
-Daily breaks, weekends and holidays are essential in combating burnout and is one of the most important aspects of staying productive at work.
+Daily breaks, weekends (if the industry allows) and holidays are essential in combating burnout and are some of the most important aspects of staying productive at work.

 In your workplace, encourage work-free time off, set rules against contacting employees with work-related queries out of hours, and encourage holidays.
 Stepping away for a week or two to completely unwind is not only beneficial for health and mental well-being, but it’s also a great way to come back feeling refreshed, inspired and keen to work.